DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

 - Every time the compiler goes through the code it prints the ``` mut counter``` and add 1 to it until it is great than 10.

  **Infinite loops**
+- With the while loop, there is a potential danger that the loop may never stop if we make a mistake.
+- This is known as an infinite loop and it will significantly slow down the system until the application crashes.
 - Lets use our earlier example.
 If we remove the code that increments the counter, the condition will always prove true because the counter will stay at 0 and never get to 10 where it’s told to stop.
 - This section of code will cause an infinite loop
 ```rust